SCCSC-Computer-Technology/assignment-4-class-library-MoltenSlag/README.md

 I've sent this in with the database it's 'attached' to, but you may need to manually re-attach the database after downloading the library.

 Not entirely sure how to ensure that the database maintains connection.
 Need to figure that out for future projects.

+Description: a class library with simple functions for interacting with a database.
+The database is a local file, which has been attached.